 You can format the external hard drive or USB drive to make it compatible with both Mac and Windows machines.
 This thing is still unknown for many users but doesn’t worry it’s not complex.

 So to get rid of these situations we bring here a guide that will help you to format your drive which works on both platforms and you don’t need to format and backup data every time.
-After cross-compatible formatting, simply unplug the drive from one machine and then plug it to another.
+After cross-compatible formatting, simply unplug the drive from one machine and then plug it into another.
 Sounds good to you right?
 So let’s started, how this works.

-Understand file systems for Mac and PC
+Understand file systems for Mac and Windows

-There are three common file system types to format an external USB or hard drive, SSD drive, SD card and etc. FAT32, NTFS, and exFAT, let’s have a look what’s the difference between these formats.
+There are three common file system types to format an external USB or hard drive, SSD drive, SD card and etc. FAT32, NTFS, and exFAT let’s have a look what’s the difference between these formats.

 FAT 32 Format